La Tartiflette Savoyarde

 Tartiflette

-Our wine recommendation: a vin de Savoie, of course, such as the light and beautifully fresh Jongieux Blanc from Eugène Carrel.
+Our wine recommendation: of course a vin de Savoie, such as the light and beautifully fresh Jongieux Blanc from Eugène Carrel.

 - - -